Fujifilm X-E2 vs Nikon D7500

 Review summary: Fujifilm X-E2 vs Nikon D7500

 So how do things add up?
 Which of the two cameras – the Fujifilm X-E2 or the Nikon D7500 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Fujifilm X-E2: